-Priority axis 4 - Good governance Relation with TO 7: M Relation with TO 7: Modern, efficient and simplified e-customs systems based on client oriented services will enhance and upgrade public service and speed up and simplify i international trade flows.
+Relation with TO 7: Modern, efficient and simplified e-customs systems based on client oriented services will enhance and upgrade public service and speed up and simplify international trade flows.
 Introducing advanced e-customs systems will increase efficiency, speed and quality of business processes of the customs and economic operators related to domestic and international trade.
 Following this transparency and corruption in public administration will also be decreased.